Guy Gardner (character): Guy Gardner: Warrior

 Guy joins up with the Doc Savage analogue Buck Wargo and his globe-trotting Monster Hunters, which features obscure Silver Age hero Tiger-Man (Desmond Farr) along with Joey Hong and Rita Muldoon.
 On an expedition to the Amazon, Gardner finds and drinks from the chalice of the Warrior Water.
 This activates alien DNA that was implanted in his bloodline a millennium ago by the Vuldarians, a space-traveling race.
 He discovers new, shapeshifting abilities that writer Beau Smith claims were editorially mandated to capitalize on the success of Mighty Morphin Power Rangers, and which would allow him to resume his role as a superhero.
 When Guy first emerges, his body assumes the shape of his old exosuit, albeit red instead of gold, and his lost eye is restored.
 Guy's body remains that way until the end of the Zero Hour storyline.
-He morphes weapons directly out of his arms as of Zero Hour issue #2.
+He morphs weapons directly out of his arms as of Zero Hour issue #2.

 Gardner opens a superhero theme bar called Warriors, as both a source of income and a base between his adventures.
-He is joined by Buck's group, Veronna, mightiest of the Nabba Jungle tribe of women, who guards the Warrior Water and believes she is destined as Guy's mate, and those who are brought on as bouncers for Warriors but act as fellow adventurers: Lady Blackhawk (displaced in time by Zero Hour), Wildcat, Lead, and Arisia.
+He is joined by Buck's group, Veronna, mightiest of the Nabba Jungle tribe of women, who guards the Warrior Water and believes she is destined as Guy's mate, and those who are brought on as bouncers for Warriors but act as fellow adventurers: Lady Blackhawk (displaced in time by Zero Hour: Crisis in Time!), Wildcat, Lead, and Arisia Rrab.

 His early days as Warrior see him struggling with his newfound powers.
 He has difficulty changing his body into any weapon, and his transformations often cause him pain.
 After a breakdown that leads to a confrontation with Superman and Supergirl, with some soul-searching help from his supposed ancestor Cardone, Gardner is finally able to use his new powers to form most non-energy-based weapons from his body, as well as absorb some forms of energy and redirect them through his various "weapons".
 Another ability, his capability to use the knowledge of warriors from across space and time, is rarely used and mostly forgotten.
-Guy has many enemies during the series including Evil Star, Gorilla Grodd, Black Serpent, Sledge, Major Force, Martika the Seductress, Bronkk and the Tormocks (ancient nemeses to the Vuldarians), Mudakka, and Dementor as well as the return of his clone (now going by the name Enforcer), the Quorum, and his brother Militia with girlfriend Honey.
+Guy has many enemies during the series including Evil Star, Gorilla Grodd, Black Serpent, Sledge, Major Force, Martika the Seductress, Bronkk and the Tormocks (ancient nemeses to the Vuldarians), Mudakka, and Dementor as well as the return of his clone Joe Gardner (now going by the name Enforcer), the Quorum, and his brother Militia with girlfriend Honey.
 He teams with many heroes including Steel, with whom he becomes close friends.
 Gardner also becomes good friends with Lobo after the defeat of the Tormocks.